 I had been planning to watch the Super Bowl.
 I don't particularly care who wins, and I don't really care for either of the teams playing.
-Still, I was planning to watch it because I almost always do.
+Still, I was planning to watch it.
 But now that I've learned that CBS, the network broadcasting the Super Bowl, has been working closely with Focus on the Family to produce a commercial opposing reproductive rights for women, I think I'll skip the game.

 Focus on the Family is the Christian extremist organization formerly ran by James Dobson.
 I suspect you are already familiar with them and the evangelical fundamentalism for which they stand.
 Now they want to use Tim Tebow to spread their anti-choice message.